OleksandrNechai/blogposts/IBMWatson.md

 Note that I basically ignore the async nature of HttpClient here by extracting the result right away.
 One could easily do the API call asynchronously.
 But I actually prefer the simplicity of the synchronous solution, trading some execution speed for this.

-Anyway, here is the complete code with call of Watson and output (don't forget to replace your username, password as well as your file name):
+Anyway, here is the complete code with the call of Watson and the output (don't forget to replace your username, password as well as your file name):

 ```csharp
 using System;